DilemmaGX/Scrust/README.md

 cargo run -- create my_project
 ```

-This will create a directory `my_project` with a default `Scrust.toml` and source files.
+This will create a directory `my_project` with a default `scrust.toml` and source files.

 #### 2. Build the Project